RakV1342/test-markdown/README.md

 <summary>Usage as a Pod in Kubernetes</summary>
 <br>

-Build the image using docker, use the following yaml file The following
+Once the docker image is built using ```docker build -f Dockerfile -t ns-exporter:v1 ./```, the following yaml file can be used to deploy the exporter as a pod in Kuberenetes.
 ```
 apiVersion: v1
 kind: Pod